-- The choice faced by most young people at 16 (and their parents) is between: - The relative certainty offered by full-time provision in a school-based context (probably the same school that they are already attending) - Fifteen hours over three days at a new provider, and with the need to find other ways of meeting needs for the remaining two days per week. - Thus, decisions on whether to transfer to FE at 16+ may be based on this issue rather than on a young person's readiness to enter further education. - Providers and local authorities recognise the additional challenge that trying to place young people in further education at 16 poses, particularly when the extension of the eligible age range for High Needs support means that the option to go elsewhere will still be there for those with more complex needs at age 18/19. - The lack of a 'full-time offering' from a local GFEC also goes some way to explaining the desire some parents have for their young person to go from a special school to an SPI offering five full days' provision rather than another form of local day provision and their willingness to push this to Tribunal if necessary.
+- Fifteen hours over three days at a new provider, and with the need to find other ways of meeting needs for the remaining two days per week. - 144 Thus, decisions on whether to transfer to FE at 16+ may be based on this issue rather than on a young person's readiness to enter further education. - 145 Providers and local authorities recognise the additional challenge that trying to place young people in further education at 16 poses, particularly when the extension of the eligible age range for High Needs support means that the option to go elsewhere will still be there for those with more complex needs at age 18/19. - 146 The lack of a 'full-time offering' from a local GFEC also goes some way to explaining the desire some parents have for their young person to go from a special school to an SPI offering five full days' provision rather than another form of local day provision - and their willingness to push this to Tribunal if necessary.
 In particular, residential places at SPIs are seen as a way of "guaranteeing" a five-day programme, and in particular of ensuring that wrap-around packages of therapy and social care are automatically provided rather than having to be negotiated locally: